 I found myself binge watching this broadway clip.
 These two singer/actors are amazing!!

 There are certain elements that combine all these men.
 They are all quite modest and never show off or brag with their talents.
 Neither they make grand gestures to highlight their own importance.
-The masculinity that we have been conditioned by the media the way it is presented in films and literature tends to praise men that are quick to action, violence, hide their vulnerability and we easily forgive their aggression, immature behavior and arrogance.
-Often the leading man is autonomous, good looking and their possesive behavior over women is over-looked.
+The masculinity that we have been conditioned by the media the way it is presented in films and literature tends to praise men that are quick to action, violence, hide their vulnerability and we easily forgive their aggression, immature behaviour and arrogance.
+Often the leading man is autonomous, good looking and their possessive behaviour over women is over-looked.

 Tender masculinity in a patriarchal culture is still often treated as a joke and men who show their feelings are considered more weak because empathy and protectiveness are considered to be feminine traits which automatically leads into unfair power structures between genders.
 Tender masculinity is not an identity of perfection.
 Often it is a sign of maturity but one does go through a journey to get into that place.
 It´s a work-of process.

 I wish that there will be more books and movies coming up in the future that center more around the positive and tender masculinity.
 Stories where men treat women as equals and are not ashamed to show their emotions and I strongly believe this was Louisa´s message as well.